ARaChn3/puffgo/README.md

 ## License :scroll:
-The Apache License 2.0 License.
+This project is licensed under the GPL-3.0 License.
 Please see [License File](LICENSE) for more information.